rmindo/python-api/README.md

 ##### Flask API Container
-Run a separate container with public port 2000 in a network api
+Pull and run a separate container with port 80 and host port of 2000 in the network name called api.

 ```
 docker pull rmindo/python-api